semanticdata/astro-garden/src/content/docs/systems/habits/move-your-body.md

 ## Getting Started

 Start with 5-10 minutes daily.
-As noted in [[encouragements|Encouragements]], "tiny habits deliver big results in a year" and "have no 'Zero-Days.'"
+As noted in [[motivation-strategies|Encouragements]], "tiny habits deliver big results in a year" and "have no 'Zero-Days.'"

-Follow the morning movement advice from [[encouragements|Encouragements]]: "get some movement in before starting work.
+Follow the morning movement advice from [[motivation-strategies|Encouragements]]: "get some movement in before starting work.
 Go for a walk, a short bike ride, something outside."

 ## Movement Options